rsluiters/eudi/README.md

 - show statistics about answers per section to user
 - add possibility so that user can send each other notices
 - add categories with general questions and questions about the internet
-- add some category pictures which get always shown when showing questions for this category
-- add emmi picture to the startpage
 - add explanation page for the general application
 - change profile picture (Emmi with some graphic filter applied)
 - add impressum to page bottom